TBrach/Dada_Pipel/readme.md

 ## Step 2: Run the actual Dada pipeline (**Dada_Wrapper.R**)

+- on hulk:
 	- nohup /usr/local/R-3.4.1/bin/Rscript Dada_Wrapper.R &
+- on porus (here Rscript is directly linked to the new R.version 3.4.1)
+	- nohup Rscript Dada_Wrapper.R &

 ### Steps of the Dada2_wrap function